 These days most men serve beer only one way, in a bottle, regardless of what would be most appropriate.
 I’m going to teach you how to serve beer properly, including the right way to serve a bottle.

 Choosing a Glass

 Choosing a glass is more complicated than you might think.
-Many brewers sell branded glasses so those would be the most appropriate style, just don’t but a different beer in a branded glass.
+Many brewers sell branded glasses so those would be the most appropriate style, just don’t put a different beer in a branded glass.
 If you’d rather just have one or two sets of beer glasses then pilsner glasses or steins are pretty good choices.
 You should, however, leave your ornate steins for Oktoberfest, and never use plastic cups of any kind.

 It’s not as intuitive as you might think.
 Most beers are best served chilled, but not all.
-If you do some research into your Beer of choice you may find out it should be served at room temperature, and that’s how you should serve it to guests who ask for it.
-For most beers, keeping the bottles in the fridge or on ice, the glasses in a freezer, or the keg in a nice kegerator, but never serve beer over ice.
+If you do some research into your beer of choice you may find out it should be served at room temperature, and that’s how you should serve it to guests who ask for it.
+For most beers, keep the bottles in the fridge or on ice, the glasses in a freezer, or the keg in a nice kegerator, but never serve beer over ice.

 The only acceptable way to expect your guests to serve themselves is with bottles.
 Keep the bottles in a nice beer fridge in your entertaining space or on ice in a nice bucket or cooler, especially if you’re outside, and make sure there’s a bottle opener close at hand.
 When you’re serving your guests, never hand them an unopened bottle.